scando1993/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 ## Running

-Depending on the database used there are three type of ThingsBoard single instance docker images:
+Depending on the database used there are three type of Pacificsoft single instance docker images:

-* [thingsboard/tb-cassandra](https://hub.docker.com/r/thingsboard/tb-cassandra/) - single instance of ThingsBoard with Cassandra database.
+* [thingsboard/tb-cassandra](https://hub.docker.com/r/thingsboard/tb-cassandra/) - single instance of Pacificsoft with Cassandra database.

     The most performant and recommended option but requires at least 6GB of RAM.
 8GB is recommended.
-* [thingsboard/tb-postgres](https://hub.docker.com/r/thingsboard/tb-postgres/) - single instance of ThingsBoard with PostgreSQL database.
+* [thingsboard/tb-postgres](https://hub.docker.com/r/thingsboard/tb-postgres/) - single instance of Pacificsoft with PostgreSQL database.

     Recommended option for small servers with at least 1GB of RAM and minimum load (few messages per second).
 2-4GB is recommended.
-* [thingsboard/tb](https://hub.docker.com/r/thingsboard/tb/) - single instance of ThingsBoard with embedded HSQLDB database.
+* [thingsboard/tb](https://hub.docker.com/r/thingsboard/tb/) - single instance of Pacificsoft with embedded HSQLDB database.

     **Note:** Not recommended for any evaluation or production usage and is used only for development purposes and automatic tests.

 In this instruction `thingsboard/tb-cassandra` image will be used.
 You can choose any other images with different databases (see above).

-Windows users should use docker managed volume for ThingsBoard DataBase.
+Windows users should use docker managed volume for Pacificsoft DataBase.
 Create docker volume (for ex. `mytb-data`) before executing docker run command:
 Open "Docker Quickstart Terminal".
 Execute the following command to create docker volume: